yankeeprof/k3/README.md

 #### Step 1: Installing Terraform
 Follow the steps on this website to install Terraform using an APT repository: https://www.terraform.io/docs/cli/install/apt.html
 #### Step 2: Configure the KUBECONFIG environment on your k3s kubernetes node for Terraform
 Terraform needs the certificate-autohority-data, the client-certificate-data and the local host address to execute kubnetes commands on your local k3s node.
 These items are found in your ~/:.kube directory, where ~ is your home directory.
 You will need to create ~/.kube/config file by coping the /etc/rancher/k3s/k3s.yaml to ~/.kube/config: "cp /etc/rancher/k3s/k3s.yaml ~/.kube/config.
-Your ~/.kube/config file should look look similar to this:
+The contents of your ~/.kube/config file should look look similar to this:
 ```
 apiVersion: v1
 clusters:
 - cluster:
-    certificate-authority-data: LS0tLS1CRUdJTiBDRVJUSUZJQ0FURS0tLS0tCk1JS ...
+    certificate-authority-data: LS0tLS1CRU ...
 Part of the data has been left out intentionally
     server: https://127.0.0.1:6443
   name: default
 contexts: